zrsmith75/Sprint-Challenge-React-Wars/README.md

 - [ ] Describe props.

-Props are simply stated, properties that can be used in React and the JSX.
+Props are simply stated, properties or arguments that can be used in React and the JSX.

 ## Project Set Up